 The JLab JBuds Air Pro is matte black with a silver logo on the touch sensor of each earbud, with a small case that fits easily inside pockets.
 The plastic earbuds are light at 5.3g per earbud—not quite as light as the GO Air POP, but not too hefty to stay in your ear.
-It includes three silicone ear tip sizes, and the smallest size fits my small ear canals really well.
+It includes three silicone ear tip sizes, and the smallest size fits my small ears well.

 The JBuds Air Pro is really easy to use.
-You just connect it to your device over Bluetooth, and it’s ready to go.
+You just connect it to your device over Bluetooth, and it’s ready.
 It features Bluetooth multipoint, so you can easily switch devices if you’re listening to music on your laptop and you get a phone call.
 The earbuds also have automatic ear detection, so if you take one earbud out, it pauses your music and resumes once you put it back in.